Vibrational modes of negatively charged silicon-vacancy centers in diamond from ab initio calculations: Results: ground state

 The estimate yields a value of 0.17~meV, almost twice smaller than the experimental value of 0.36~meV.
 Similarly, the calculated value for $\Delta E_{28,30}$ of 0.32~meV is smaller than the experimental one of 0.68~meV.
 One could alternatively calculate the shift by including the contribution of all vibrations.
 For this purpose, we can determine the contribution of zero-point vibrations to the energies of excited and ground states as:

 The sum converges very fast as a function of the supercell size, and we obtain values 17.06~meV for $^{28}$Si, 16.80~meV for $^{29}$Si, and 16.56~meV for $^{30}$Si.
 This gives $\Delta E_{28,29}$=0.26~meV and $\Delta E_{28,30}$=0.50~meV.
 These results are much closer to the experimental values.
-We believe that to explain the remaining discrepancy one would need to consider the above-mentioned Jahn-Teller effect, in which the zero-point vibrational contributions differ from the one given in Eq.~(\ref{ZPV}).
+It is likely that in order to explain the remaining discrepancy one would need to consider the above-mentioned Jahn-Teller effect, in which the zero-point vibrational contributions differ from the one given in Eq.~(\ref{ZPV}).